helm/charts/stable/nginx-ingress/README.md

 ## Configuration

-The following tables lists the configurable parameters of the aws-cluster-autoscaler chart and their default values.
+The following tables lists the configurable parameters of the nginx-ingress chart and their default values.

 Parameter | Description | Default
 --- | --- | ---